Adapted by Kelly Hunter and Tom Chapman

-The show is played with six young actors, who merge acoustic music with spoken language revealing the pain and ecstasy of falling in love for the first time.
+The show is played with six actors, who merge acoustic music with spoken language revealing the pain and ecstasy of falling in love for the first time.
 The actors play all the music; they never leave the stage.
 Our tale explores love’s madness and our deep human need for music, as the love stories are played out, a seemingly harmless prank goes horribly wrong resulting in a tragic fall from grace.

 With nothing but benches to sit on, instruments to play and costumes and props that may have been washed up on a beach, our production is entirely site sympathetic.
 The actors create an authentic, funny and moving experience for a 21st Century audience.

 Cast and Creatives